josephko91/modis-download/README.md

 aria2c -i urls.txt -j8
 ```

-This will download 8 files from "urls.txt" concurrently.
+The "-j8" flag indicates that 8 files will be downloaded concurrently.
 This is helpful for downloading larger batches of files.

 Examples of how to use curl or wget: